 This policy is part of an ambitious proposal, for a national policy against food waste, “Fighting Food Waste: Proposals for a Public Policy,” released in April 2015, by French policymakers.
 It offers a broad scope of measures for prevention, recovery, and recycling of food produce.
 Other measures that have already been enacted, include the requirement for schools to teach students about food sustainability and companies to report food waste statistics in environmental reports.
 Another policy prescribes restaurants to make take-out bags available.
 There is also a ban on putting expiration dates on certain categories of goods, such as wine and vinegar.
 Further policies are still to follow.
 You can see the full list of the 36 proposed measures here.

 The private sector has also been active in food waste reduction.
-In 2014, Intermarche, France’s third-largest supermarket, started selling “ugly” produce ― the fruits and vegetables that are fine to consume but may be misshapen or bruised.
+In 2014, Intermarche, France’s third-largest supermarket, was well ahead of the curve when it started selling “ugly” produce ― the fruits and vegetables that are fine to consume but may be misshapen or bruised.
 It purchased the produce that was previously discarded by growers, for falling short of the grocery’s industry “beauty standards”.
 Intermarche than created the “inglorious fruits and vegetables” section where the produce was sold 30 percent lower prices, than in the regular supermodels’ section.
-The supermarket chain came up with humorous names such as “the grotesque apple” and “the unfortunate clementine,” to engage consumers to sympathise with the ugly produce.
+The supermarket chain came up with humorous names such as “the grotesque apple” and “the unfortunate clementine,” to engage consumers to sympathize with the ugly produce.
 Store traffic increased by 24 percent and the program reached 13 million people after one month.

 In their extensive review “Household food waste: drivers and potential intervention points for design”, Marie Hebrok and Casper Boks examine the top-down control of food waste practices, posing the question, of whether it is “possible to control consumer food waste practices through laws and regulations?”.
 They conclude that as of today, “this option is not particularly well explored.
 However, there are a few examples of governments attempting just that.”